 The cloud management gateway (CMG) connection point is an on-premises role that communicates with the CMG service in Azure.
 For more information, see Overview of CMG.

-Starting in version 2002, if you enable a Configuration Manager distribution point for Microsoft Connected Cache, it can communicate through an unauthenticated proxy server for internet access.
+If you enable a Configuration Manager distribution point for Microsoft Connected Cache, it can communicate through an unauthenticated proxy server for internet access.
 For more information, see Microsoft Connected Cache.

 Exchange Server connector